rclex/rclex/README.md

 - Erlang/OTP 26.0.2

 We highly recommend using Humble for ROS 2 LTS distribution.
-Iron is also supported and confirmed for the operation as the STS distribution.
+Iron, the STS distribution, is experimentally supported and confirmed for the proper operation only in the native environment.
+See detail and status on [Issue#228](https://github.com/rclex/rclex/issues/228#issuecomment-1715293177).
 Although we also use Foxy and Galactic as CI targets, they have already reached EOL.

 For other environments used to check the operation of this library,